tacman/msgphp/docs/projection/models.md

 A practical use case for projections are APIs, where each API resource is a so called projection from a corresponding entity.
 It enables decoupling and thus optimized API responses.

-!!! info
-    For integration with [API Platform] see the [projection data provider](../infrastructure/api-platform.md#projection-data-provider)

 ## API

 ### `static fromDocument(array $document): Projection`